Samed Baždar

-Samed Baždar (/sr/; born 31 January 2004) is a professional footballer who plays as a forward for Segunda División club Zaragoza.
+Samed Baždar (/sr/; born 31 January 2004) is a professional footballer who plays as a forward for Belgian Pro League club Sint-Truiden.
 Born in Serbia, he plays for the Bosnia and Herzegovina national team.

-Baždar started his professional career at Partizan, before joining Zaragoza in 2024.
+Baždar started his professional career at Partizan, before joining Zaragoza in 2024, who loaned him to Jagiellonia in 2026.
+Later that year, he signed with Sint-Truiden.

-A former Serbian youth international, Baždar also made his senior international debut for Serbia, before switching his allegiance to Bosnia and Herzegovina in 2024, earning 11 caps since.
+A former Serbian youth international, Baždar also made his senior international debut for Serbia, before switching his allegiance to Bosnia and Herzegovina in 2024, earning 14 caps since.
+He represented the nation at the 2026 FIFA World Cup.

 Club career

 Partizan

 Baždar started playing football at local clubs, before joining Partizan's youth academy in 2018.
 In December 2020, he signed his first professional contract with the team.
 He made his professional debut against Voždovac on 15 May 2021 at the age of 17.
 On 9 July 2022, he scored his first professional goal in a triumph over Javor.

 In August, he signed a new four-year deal with the squad.

 Zaragoza

 In July 2024, Baždar was transferred to Spanish side Zaragoza for an undisclosed transfer fee.
 He made his official debut for the club on 16 August against Cádiz.
 On 21 September, he scored his first goal for Real Zaragoza against Levante, which secured the victory for his team.

+In January 2026, he was loaned to Polish outfit Jagiellonia until the end of the season.